 Our Board of Directors consists of five (5) members: Don Hankey, Bruce Stroever, Stephen R. LaNeve, Erick Lucera and Sid Angle.
 Our Board of Directors undertook a review of the composition of our Board of Directors and the independence of each director.
-Based upon information requested from and provided by each director concerning their background, employment and affiliations, including family relationships, our Board of Directors has determined that Bruce Stroever, Erick Lucera, and Sid Angle qualify as "independent" as that term is defined by NASDAQ Listing Rule 5605(a) (2).
+Based upon information requested from and provided by each director concerning their background, employment and affiliations, including family relationships, our Board of Directors has determined that Bruce Stroever, Stephen R. LaNeve, Erick Lucera, and Sid Angle qualify as "independent" as that term is defined by NASDAQ Listing Rule 5605(a) (2).
 Don Hankey would not qualify as "independent" under applicable NASDAQ Listing Rules applicable to the Board of Directors generally or to separately designated board committees because he is the CEO and Chairman of the Hankey Group.
 Hankey Capital, LLC is part of the Hankey Group, and a significant shareholder of the Company.
-Stephen R. La Neve would not qualify as "independent" under applicable NASDAQ Listing Rules applicable to the Board of Directors generally or to separately designated board committees because during the past three years he was the previous Chief Executive Officer of the Company.
 In making such determinations, our Board of Directors considered the relationships that each of our nonemployee directors has with the Company and all other facts and circumstances deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.